 It is recommended that cylinders not be stored in areas that exceed 125°F (52°C).
 Gas expands when heated and increases pressure in the cylinder, increasing the risk of explosion.
 Tanks should not be stored where they will be in direct sunlight.
 Personnel sometimes overlook the fact that direct sunlight can increase temperatures in storage areas to well above 100°F—a potentially dangerous situation if compressed gas cylinders are stored there.

 One way to eliminate the risks and hassles of handling and storing compressed gas cylinders is not using them at all in your daily operations.
 An in-house gas generation system is a safe, effective and economical way to provide the gas you need, at significantly less cost, compared to compressed gas cylinders.
-An in-house gas generator, such as a Parker FID Makeup Gas Generator, eliminates the need for tanks because it uses compressed air to generate purified nitrogen and zero air on a 24/7 basis.
+An in-house gas generator, such as an LCMS nitrogen generator, eliminates the need for nitrogen tanks because it uses compressed air to generate purified nitrogen on a 24/7 basis.
 Other advantages include:

 When considering factors such as energy used, maintenance, cylinder cost, demurrage, labor, order processing, shipping, invoice processing and inventory control, using in-house gas generation is about ten times less expensive than operating a tank delivery system, and far safer.